Take our Free Practice Tests for the 2026 TOEFL Test.

 The Test of English as a Foreign Language (TOEFL) is used to measure the English language proficiency of non-native speakers at a college or university level.
 The TOEFL measures proficiency in speaking, listening, reading, and writing.

 The exam was originally developed in the mid-1960s by the Center for Applied Linguistics.
-In 1973, a cooperative was formed to manage the test that included ETS, the College Board, and the Graduate Record Examinations board of advisers.
+In 1973, a cooperative was formed to manage the test that included ETS, the College Board, and the Graduate Record Examinations Board of advisors.
 ETS administers the exam under the direction of the TOEFL board.

-There are two versions of the TOEFL, the TOEFL iBT and a newer, shorter version, the TOEFL Essentials.
+There are two versions of the TOEFL, the TOEFL iBT and a formerly shorter version, the TOEFL Essentials.
 An alternative paper version, the TOEFL PBT, was retired in April 2021.

-Each version is divided into four sections: Reading, Writing, Speaking, and Listening.
+Each version is divided into four sections: Reading, Listening, Writing, and Speaking.
+The sections are always delivered in this order.
 Here is a breakdown of what to expect in each section of the TOEFL iBT:

 Reading